 - Others as determined by the individual institution

 As with any business change, one of the most important steps is to assess the current state in order to effectively build the future state.
-Each institution (not including UW-Madison) was asked, in September 2011, to assess the current classified and unclassified personnel systems and detail specific problems, symptoms or limitations that prohibit or limit its ability to effectively manage its workforce and to complete the task by early November 2011.
-The intent of the assessment would be to serve as a starting point to begin building the framework of the future state of the new personnel systems.
+Each institution (not including UW-Madison) was asked, in September 2011, to assess the current classified and unclassified personnel systems and detail specific problems, symptoms or limitations that prohibit or limit its ability to effectively manage its workforce.
+Institutions were expected to complete this assessment by early November 2011.
+The findings from the independent assessments would serve as the starting point to support the development of the new University Personnel System (UPS) framework.

-Institutions Current State Assessments
+Institutions' Current State Assessments

-Additional information that is provided in the report is: (1) an indication if the issue pertains to both the current classified and unclassified systems (indicated by the letter “B” in the first column); to only the unclassified system (indicated by the letter “U”); and to only the classified system (indicated by the letter “C”); (2) the priority assigned by the institution to each issue; and (3) the number of institutions reporting the issue.
+Additional information provided in the report includes: (1) an indication if the issue pertains to both the current classified and unclassified systems (indicated by the letter “B” in the first column); to only the unclassified system (indicated by the letter “U”); and to only the classified system (indicated by the letter “C”); (2) the priority assigned by the institution to each issue; and (3) the number of institutions reporting the issue.

 Important Dates in Phase I

-August 23, 2011 - UPS Task Force established by UW System President Reilly.
+- August 23, 2011 - UPS Task Force established by UW System President Reilly.

-September 1, 2011 - Chairs Vice Chancellor Darrell Bazzell (UW-Madison) and Chancellor Dennis Shields (UW-Platteville) hold initial UPS Task Force planning meeting.
+- September 1, 2011 - Chairs Vice Chancellor Darrell Bazzell (UW-Madison) and Chancellor Dennis Shields (UW-Platteville) hold initial UPS Task Force planning meeting.

-September 7 - 30, 2011 - Al Crist, Associate Vice President of Human Resources and Workforce Diversity, briefs key stakeholder groups at various UW System meetings.
+- September 7 - 30, 2011 - Al Crist, Associate Vice President of Human Resources and Workforce Diversity, briefs key stakeholder groups at various UW System meetings.

-September 15, 2011 - November 4, 2011 - Stakeholders asses current state of personnel systems.
+- September 15, 2011 - November 4, 2011 - Stakeholders at each institution asses current state of personnel systems.

-November 7-15, 2011 - Compilation of institutions' current state assessment responses.
+- November 7-15, 2011 - Compilation of institutions' current state assessment responses.
 Each report was reviewed and duplicate and extraneous comments were deleted.
 All assessments were combined into a single current state assessment report. ( )

-November 16, 2011 - Current state assessment shared with HR representatives at an HR conference.
+- November 16, 2011 - Current state assessment shared with HR representatives at an HR conference.

-November 18, 2011 - Current state assessment shared with stakeholders.
+- November 18, 2011 - Current state assessment shared with stakeholders.

-December 7, 2011 - UPS Task Force holds its first meeting.
+- December 7, 2011 - UPS Task Force holds its first meeting.

-December 15, 2011 - Published current state assessment on UPS website. ( )
+- December 15, 2011 - Published current state assessment on UPS website. ( )

-Identify key technical statutory changes required to implement the legislative intent of s.
+The initial draft personnel system was developed by the UPS Project Team based on UPS Work Group recommendations.
+The initial draft also included identification of key technical statutory changes required to implement the legislative intent of s.
 36.115 Wis.
 Stats.